abrt/doc/index.rst

-ABRT project documentation
+ABRT Project Documentation
 ==========================

 ABRT is a set of tools to help users detect and report application crashes.
-It's main purpose is to ease the process of reporting an issue and finding a solution.
+Its main purpose is to ease the process of reporting an issue and finding a solution.

-The solution in this context might be a bugzilla ticket, knowledge base article or a suggestion to update a package to a version containing a fix.
+The solution in this context might be a bug tracker ticket, a knowledge base article or suggestion to update a package to a version containing a fix.

 Quick links
 """""""""""